GPT Image 2 for Architects: From Concept Sketch to Client Presentation in One Prompt

 1. Color scheme exploration — swap materials for color swatches:

-A designer color palette mood board: 5 painted color swatches on
+A designer color palette mood board: 5 painted color swatches on thick watercolor paper, colors are [specific color descriptions], arranged in a row on white background, overhead soft lighting, minimal and clean.

 1. Material + spatial reference:

-references: a piece of [material A], a swatch of [material B], next
+A concept mood board combining material samples and spatial references: a piece of [material A], a swatch of [material B], next to a small photo of [reference space], all arranged on [base surface], design presentation style.

 4. Masterplans & Aerial Views: Quick Visualization for Planning